lukasz-glen/hashless-tokens/README.md

 Note that it is not possible to eliminate using `keccak256`.
 For instance, see EIP-712.

-## Segments
+## Storage Segments

 32 bytes for key length is a lot.
-Smartcontracts and using even a fraction of it, and they are not indended to.
+Smartcontracts are not using even a fraction of it, and they are not indended to.

-Standard solidity shares storage.
+Standard solidity variables, area variables, share storage.
 If a contract has two `mapping` variables, they both are using the whole storage.
 Probability of collision is astronomical.